dreger/audaciousfox.net/content/archive/airpods.md

 ## Closing

 My two biggest concerns with purchasing wireless headphones were (a) dealing with batteries in yet _another_ device and (b) working around the the inconsistencies of Bluetooth.
-With the AirPods’ case and W1 chip, Apple has delivered elegant solutions to both issues, in a way that makes AirPods feel like the most Apple-ly device they’ve built in quite a while.
+With the AirPods’ case and W1 chip, Apple has delivered elegant solutions to both issues, in a way that makes AirPods feel like the most Apple-y device they’ve built in quite a while.

 After five months of near daily usage, AirPods are still a joy to use, and I have no desire to look elsewhere.